pppss102/microprocessor/ReadMe.md

 - you must write the line of each line of code at the start
 - comment by putting ;--Comment anywhere in the line
-- To do multiple things in a single line separate the functions by ;
+- To do multiple things in a single line, separate the functions by ;
 - Do not put ; at the end of the line
 - `12; LL1(E); CL1(F); --Shift E Left, F Cyclicly`